 US oil may fall to $76.63

-Once oil drops to this level, the uptrend from $62.43 will be considered to have reversed.
+Once oil drops to this level, a reversal of the uptrend from $62.43 could be confirmed.
+The corrective-wave structure the uptrend suggests a return of the price to $62.43 in due course.

-Despite the strength of rise from $62.43, its corrective-wave structure still casts a big shadow on a bullish view.
-The rise might have been driven by a wave B, which is expected to be reversed by a downward wave C.

 Each reader should consult his or her own professional or other advisers for business, financial or legal advice regarding the products mentioned in the analyses.